-Fleas have four main stages in their life cycle: egg, larva, pupa, and adult.
-The total flea life cycle can range from a couple weeks to several months, depending on environmental conditions.
+Fleas have four main stages in their life cycles: egg, larva, pupa and adult.
+The total flea life cycle can range from a couple weeks to over a year, depending on environmental conditions.

-The adult flea is very flat side to side.
-There are hair-like bristles on the flea body and legs to aid in their navigation through pet hair.
-Fleas have 3 pairs of legs, the hindmost pair designed for jumping.
-Fleas are well known for their jumping abilities.
+The adult flea has a very flat body.
+There are hair-like bristles on the flea's body and legs to aid navigation through pet hair.
+Fleas have three pairs of legs, the hindmost pair designed for their well-known jumping ability.

-The pupa is the last stage before adult.
-The adult flea can emerge from the cocoon as early as 3 to 5 days, or it can stay in the cocoon for a year or more, waiting for the right time to emerge.
+The pupa is the final developmental stage of the flea before it becomes an adult.
+The adult flea can emerge from the cocoon as early as 7 days, or it can stay in the cocoon for a year or more, waiting for the right time to emerge.

 The entire life cycle is quite variable, as evidenced by the variability in each life stage progression.
 As mentioned above, the cycle can be as short as two weeks or as long as two years.
-That is why it is so important to remain vigilant, even when a flea problem is thought to be under control!
-The duration of flea season varies with location.
+That is why it is so important to remain vigilant, even when a flea problem is thought to be under control.
+The duration of flea season varies by location.

 Flea Control on Your Pet

 This is where most pet owners focus first—getting those fleas off of the beloved pet.
 The constant scratching, biting, and licking are bothersome on their own, and it is not healthy for the animal's skin, either.
 Flea allergy dermatitis is a common reason for veterinary visits all year-round in some areas.